cvs-health/android-view-accessibility-techniques/doc/basics/MinimumTouchTargetSize.md

 # Minimum Touch Target Size
 Touch targets should be at least 48dp by 48dp and _must_ be at least 24dp by 24dp.

-These minimum sizes are required to support the existing WCAG 2 [Success Criterion 2.5.5 Target Size](https://www.w3.org/TR/WCAG21/#target-size) (Level AAA), the WCAG 2.2 [Success Criterion 2.5.8 Target Size (Minimum)](https://www.w3.org/TR/WCAG22/#target-size-minimum) (Level AA), and Material Design Guidelines [Touch targets](https://m2.material.io/design/usability/accessibility.html#layout-and-typography).
+These minimum sizes are required to support WCAG [Success Criterion 2.5.5 Target Size](https://www.w3.org/TR/WCAG22/#target-size) (Level AAA) and [Success Criterion 2.5.8 Target Size (Minimum)](https://www.w3.org/TR/WCAG22/#target-size-minimum) (Level AA), and the Material Design Guidelines [Touch targets](https://m2.material.io/design/usability/accessibility.html#layout-and-typography).

 There are several techniques for achieving appropriate touch target size on an `ImageButton`; however, all but the last are fragile to changes in the underlying drawable.